Himanshu-Lohokane/FitFuel-Android/CalorieTracker/README.md

 **Status**: ✅ Pre-configured and ready to use!

-The app automatically uses this key for AI-powered calorie estimation.
+The app automatically uses this key for AI-powered nutrition estimation.

 ## 🎉 **Success!**

-**Your Simple Calorie Tracker is complete and ready to use!**
+**Your FitFuel Nutrition Tracker is complete and ready to use!**

 ### **What You Have:**
-- ✅ **Pure AI-powered** calorie estimation
+- ✅ **Pure AI-powered** nutrition estimation (calories & protein)
 - ✅ **Simple UI** - just type and tap
-- ✅ **Smart backend** - AI handles quantities automatically
+- ✅ **Smart backend** - AI handles quantities and nutrition automatically
 - ✅ **Privacy-focused** - 100% local data storage
 - ✅ **Production-ready** - professional code quality
 - ✅ **Pre-configured** - your Gemini API key is ready